dibyendumajumdar/C/docs/ctour.md

 they are being read, a tree is built which is isomorphic  to the  tree  constructed	in the first phase.
 Expressions are passed as a whole, with no non-expression  operators  intervening.
-The reader maintains a stack; each leaf of the ex- pression tree (name, constant) is pushed on the stack;	each unary operator replaces the top of the stack by a node whose operand is the old top-of-stack; each  binary  operator  replaces the top pair on the stack with a single entry.
+The reader maintains a stack; each leaf of the expression tree (name, constant) is pushed on the stack;	each unary operator replaces the top of the stack by a node whose operand is the old top-of-stack; each  binary  operator  replaces the top pair on the stack with a single entry.
 When